Yellowfin 24 Bay Boats fishing Key West Florida

 The Ride

 The Yellowfin Bay Boat 24 rides flat!
 Flat as a board.
 And cuts like a knife.
-It planes in amazing time with very litle bow lift and will do it in 2 feet of water without hurting a thing.
+It planes in amazing time with very little bow lift and will do it in 2 feet of water without hurting a thing.
 If you are running a 24 Yellowfin and you feel the chop, go faster and it goes away.
 Wylie has taken offshore racing ideas and design to this boat; it runs like no other boat I have ever been in.
 Trim has little to do with ride after 3 degrees positive, your not going to yank the bow way up with any prop it runs the way it runs.
 Like any boat it has its bad spot, avoid it, change your angle or adjust your speed to fit.
 I am amazed every time I take it out especially in the wind about how this boat rides.
 My customers love it.
 They like my other boats too but this one seems to yield the most comments about its ability to eat chop with not effect.
 Nice work Yellowfin.

 Fishing Performance